Appropriate monitoring

 Recognising that no monitoring can guarantee to be 100% effective, schools should be satisfied that their monitoring strategy or system (including keywords if using technical monitoring services) at least covers the following content

-• Illegal – Is illegal (eg. Child abuse images and terrorist content).
-It is important that safeguards for illegal content cannot be disabled by the user
+- Illegal – Is illegal (eg. Child abuse images and terrorist content).
+It is important that safeguards for illegal content cannot be disabled by anyone at the school (including any system administrator).

 Monitoring Strategy/System Features